awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

-# Creating a Job Definition<a name="create-job-definition"></a>
+# Creating a Multi\-node Parallel Job Definition<a name="multi-node-job-def"></a>

 Before you can run jobs in AWS Batch, you must create a job definition\.
 This process varies slightly for single\-node and multi\-node parallel jobs\.
-This topic covers creating a job definition for an AWS Batch job that is not a multi\-node parallel job\.
+This topic covers creating a job definition for an AWS Batch multi\-node parallel job\.
+For more information, see [Multi\-node Parallel Jobs](multi-node-parallel-jobs.md)\.

-To create a multi\-node parallel job definition, see [Creating a Multi\-node Parallel Job Definition](multi-node-job-def.md)\.
-For more information about multi\-node parallel jobs, see [Multi\-node Parallel Jobs](multi-node-parallel-jobs.md)\.
+To create a single\-node job definition, see [Creating a Job Definition](create-job-definition.md)\.

-**To create a new job definition**
+**To create a multi\-node parallel job definition**

 1. Open the AWS Batch console at [https://console\.aws\.amazon\.com/batch/](https://console.aws.amazon.com/batch/)\.